-- Use your chisel to chip away residual mortar from the adjacent bricks so that they are smooth.
+- Use the chisel to chip away residual mortar from the adjacent bricks so that they are smooth.

-- Butter all four sides of the replacement brick (not including the front or back) with a trowel and brick mortar.
+- Use a small trowel to butter all four sides of the replacement brick (not including the front or back) with mortar.

 - Push the replacement brick in place, centering it so that the seams on all sides are of equal width.

-- Remove any excess mortar and smooth it down with the tuckpointing tool.
+- Remove any excess mortar and smooth the joints with a tuckpointing tool.

 If you think there may be problems with your chimney that go beyond small cracks and minor repairs, it's best to call in a professional.
 In addition, a certified chimney sweep service can look down inside your chimney with the right tools and spot obstructions and damaging creosote.